 Kalamata olives, tomato paste, saffron

-sesame oil, EVOO, rice vinegar, red wine vinegar, apple cider vinegar, balsamic vinegar
+sesame oil, EVOO for cooking, nice bottle of EVOO for the table (only for finishing) rice vinegar, red wine vinegar, apple cider vinegar, balsamic vinegar

 Yeah, I’ve Got Cheat Ingredients Too